AdobeDocs/commerce-operations.en/help/performance/application-server.md

    You should see a `bin/magento server:run` process with multiple threads.

-If these verification steps are successful, the application server is running and serving `/graphql` requests.
+If these verification steps are successful, GraphQL Application Server is running and serving `/graphql` requests.

-## Enable Application Server on on-premises deployments
+## Enable on-premises projects

-The `ApplicationServer` module (`Magento/ApplicationServer/`) enables Application Server for GraphQL APIs.
+The `ApplicationServer` module (`Magento/ApplicationServer/`) enables GraphQL Application Server for GraphQL APIs.

-Running Application Server locally requires installation of the Swoole extension and a minor change to your deployment's NGINX configuration file.
+Running GraphQL Application Server locally requires installation of the Swoole extension and a minor change to your deployment's Nginx configuration file.

-### Before you begin an on-premises deployment
+### Prerequisites

-Complete these two tasks before enabling the `ApplicationServer` module:
+Complete the following steps before enabling the `ApplicationServer` module:

 * Configure Nginx
 * Install and configure the Swoole v5+ extension

-### Configure Nginx
+#### Configure Nginx

 Your specific Commerce deployment determines how to configure Nginx.
 In general, the Nginx configuration file is by default named `nginx.conf` and is placed in one of these directories: `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`.
 See [Beginner's Guide](https://nginx.org/en/docs/beginners_guide.html) for more information on configuring Nginx.